KusoIDE/cask/doc/guide/introduction.rst

 El-get
 ------

-El-get is popular because is was created when there were no other good alternatives.
-Now there are and `package.el` is the standard solution, chosen by the Emacs core developers.
-El-get did a good job once, but is nowadays obsolete.
-Let's keep to the standard way of doing things!
+El-get is popular because it was created when there were no other good alternatives.
+Now there are, and `package.el` is the standard solution, chosen by the Emacs core developers.

 Using package.el directly
 -------------------------